aledsdavies/opal/README.md

 - Complete execution decorators (`@retry`, `@timeout`, `@parallel`)
 - Value decorators (`@env`, `@var`, `@aws.secret`)
 - Plugin system for custom decorators
-- Infrastructure-as-code decorators

-## Philosophy
+## How It Works

-Opal treats operations as **plans that can be reviewed before execution**.
-Instead of "run and hope," you:
+Opal treats operations as plans that can be reviewed before execution:

 1. **Plan** your operation and see exactly what will execute
-2. **Review** the plan with your team for safety and correctness
+2. **Review** the plan (or save it for later)
 3. **Execute** with contract verification to catch environment changes

-This gives operations teams the confidence to execute complex workflows safely.
+This gives you confidence to run complex workflows safely.

 ## License